Kiehl's Butterstick Lip Treatment Review

 Review

-Quite moisturizing: Kiehl's Butterstick Lip Treatment has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Kiehl's Butterstick Lip Treatment is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Cocos Nucifera (Coconut) Oil (est. ≈45.0%), Helianthus Annuus (Sunflower) Seed Oil (est. ≈22.0%) and Ricinus Communis (Castor) Seed Oil (est. ≈11.0%).